TheodoreAlenas/key-mouth/README.md

-For that reason I decided to set up a bit of everything and make some web app without CSS which can support one socket connection and has no concept of a chatroom.
+For that reason I decided to set up a bit of everything and make some web app without CSS which can support one socket connection and has no concept of a chat room.
 The user would only be able to write text properly, if they deleted text something arbitrary would happen.